g-i-t-h-u-b-u-s-e-r-n-a-m-e/realvgs/README.md

 # realvgs
-the real repo for very good school
+the real repo for very good school, better description on the fake repo